sdtsui/cashRegister/docs/Specification_Of_Services.md

   finds one transaction with a matching ID and returns it

 `*createNew()*`
-  creates a new transaction, returning the transaction as JSON
+  creates a new transaction, returning the transaction

 `*applyDiscounts()*`
   returning the transaction as JSON, with two additional properties: